avaines/avaines.github.io/content/posts/bastion-hosts-are-dead-long-live-bastion-containers.md

 For that I need the `3.1.1374.0` release, dated May 2022, as it supports the `AWS-StartPortForwardingSessionToRemoteHost` document which is what we would need to replace this final hurdle for my EC2 based Bastion hosts.

-Until at least November 2022 every container I spun up continued to have that April release basked in to the containers morning when I checked again this week, its finally moved on and I can now tunnel through a container running in Fargate to manage other services like this:
+Until at least November 2022 every container I spun up continued to have that April release basked in, that is until I checked again this week, its finally moved on and I can now tunnel through a container running in Fargate to manage other services like this:

 ![](/uploads/bastion-containers5.png)